fbpx

 An important event in the Paleolithic Age in Greece was the discovery of cave paintings in several locations, particularly at the Cave of Theopetra, located near Kalambaka in Thessaly.
 The Cave of Theopetra is significant because it contains some of the oldest known figurative art in Europe, with evidence suggesting human occupation dating back to around 130,000 years ago.

-In 2012, researchers discovered traces of a large human handprint and tools within the cave, indicating that early humans used the site as a dwelling and possibly for ceremonial purposes.
-The walls of the cave feature engravings and artistic representations, showcasing the cognitive and artistic developments of Upper Paleolithic communities in Greece.
+In 2012, researchers discovered traces of a large human handprint and tools within the cave, indicating that early humans used the site as a dwelling and possibly for ceremonial purposes, showcasing the cognitive and artistic developments of Upper Paleolithic communities in Greece.

 These findings offer critical insights into the cultural practices, beliefs, and social structures of early human groups.
 The cave served not only as a shelter but possibly also as a place of ritual significance, suggesting that spirituality and community identity began to take form during this period.